 Get Into the Fun!

 The Daffodil Festival gives you plenty opportunity to join in on the fun!
-If you're into vintage cars you can swing by the antique car show.
+If you're into vintage cars you can swing by the Antique Car Show.
 Perhaps motorcycles are more your speed.
-In that case, cruise the roads in the Poker Run, or roll through the Bike Show.
+In that case, roll through the Bike Show.
 There's a spectacular art show where you can buy fabulous works of art from local and regional artists.
 Get ready for winter at the Quilt Show and Art Sale in the 1st UMC Great Hall/Welcome Center.
 Take a walk through history down by the river to see the Civil War Encampment and battle re-enactors.
 And don't forget the Championship Steak Cook-off on Saturday.
 It will be the best steak you'll ever eat.

 World Championship Steak Cook-off